tejas17shah/cbp2025/README.md

 Championship Branch Prediction 2025

 ## Build
-The simulator expects a branch predictor to be implemented in the files my_cond_branch_predictor.h/cc.
-The Makefile already accounts for these.
-The predictor is statically instantiated within the implemented file.
-For reference check sample predictor file: [my_cond_branch_predictor.h](./my_cond_branch_predictor.h)
+The simulator expects a branch predictor to be implemented in the files my_cond_branch_predictor.{h/cc}.
+The predictor gets statically instantiated.
+For reference, check sample predictor file: [my_cond_branch_predictor.h](./my_cond_branch_predictor.h)

-To build the simulator once the predictor files are added:
+To build the simulator:

 `make clean && make`

 ## Branch Predictor Interface

-The simulator provides multiple hooks that correspond to different events during the lifetime of an instruction.
-These hooks provide the contestants with the relevant state available at that pipeline stage.
-Summary of the available hooks:
+The simulator interacts with the branch predictor via the following interfaces:
 * beginCondDirPredictor - Intended for any predictor initialization steps.
 * get_cond_dir_prediction - invoke the predictor to get the prediction of the relevant branch.
 This is called only for conditional branches.
-* spec_update - Intended to help update history associated with the predictors(GHR/LHIST etc).
+* spec_update - Intended to help update the predictor's history (GHR/LHIST ..etc.)
 This is called for all branches.
 * notify_instr_decode - Called when an instruction is decoded.
 * notify_instr_execute_resolve - Called when any instruction is executed.
 * notify_instr_commit - Called when any instruction is committed.
-* endCondDirPredictor - Called at the end of simulation to allow contestants to dump any specific state.
+* endCondDirPredictor - Called at the end of simulation to allow contestants to dump any additional state.

-The interface is defined in cbp.h and must remain unchanged.
-The state exposed via this interface is defined in lib/sim_common_structs.h.
-This includes InstClass, DecodeInfo, ExecuteInfo etc.
+These interfaces get exercised as the instruction flows through the cpu pipeline, and they provide the contestants with the relevant state available at that pipeline stage.
+The interfaces are defined in cbp.h and must remain unchanged.
+The structures exposed via the interfaces are defined in lib/sim_common_structs.h.
+This includes InstClass, DecodeInfo, ExecuteInfo ..etc.

 See [cbp.h](./cbp.h) and [cond_branch_predictor_interface.cc](./cond_branch_predictor_interface.cc) for more details.

+### Contestant Developed Predictor

+We provide the CBP2016 winner(64KB Tage-SC-L) as base predictor, not counted toward the predictor budget.
+In the provided implementation, the base predictor checkpoints history in an STL map(pred_time_histories) indexed by instruction id.
+At update time, that information is retrieved to perform the update.
-The CBP2016 winner(Tage-SC-L) is provided as base predictor.
-The predictor checkpoints history in a map(pred_time_histories).
-When trying to update the predictor, it recovers the history using the instruction seq_no/piece.
-For the predictors that contestants implement, they are free to take a similar approach.
-The amount of state needed to checkpoint histories like this won't be counted towards the predictor budget.
+For the predictors developed by the contestants, they are free to use a similar approach.
+The amount of state needed to checkpoint histories won't be counted towards the predictor budget.
-[cond_branch_predictor_interface.cc](./cond_branch_predictor_interface.cc) also becomes the interface to combine the predictions from the cbp2016 tage-sc-l and the [sample branch predictor](my_cond_branch_predictor.h).
-It uses get_cond_dir_prediction for prediction, spec_update for history update and notify_instr_execute_resolve update for predictor update.
-At the moment, it just returns the prediction provided by cbp2016 tage-sc-l.

-Contestants are allowed to implement any interface within my_cond_branch_predictor.h and my_cond_branch_predictor.cc as long as they keep the interface above intact.
-Contestants are also free to update the implementation of these functions above to inteface with their own predictors and/or interface with provided tage-sc-l.
+Contestants are free to update the implementation within [cond_branch_predictor_interface.cc](./cond_branch_predictor_interface.cc) as long as they keep the branch predictor interfaces (listed above) untouched.
+E.g., they can modify the file to combine the predictions from the cbp2016 tage-sc-l and their own developed predictor.
 Contestants are also allowed to update tage-sc-l implementation or completely disregard the tage-sc-l prediction.

 ## Examples
 See Simulator options: